 Every pregnancy carries its risks.
 But good prenatal care and support can help minimize those risks.
 Factors like age and overall health status can increase a woman’s chances of experiencing complications during pregnancy.

 Age is one of the most common factors that can add risk to a woman's pregnancy.

 Women under the age of 20 have a significantly higher risk of serious medical complications related to pregnancy than those over 20.
-Children born to teenage mothers are more likely
+Children born to teenage mothers are more likely to:

 - deliver prematurely